A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Discussion

 From a computational perspective, WRI$\ast$ requires roughly twice as much the cost needed for FWI, per objective evaluation or gradient calculation.
 Given the gain in robustness previously discussed, we deem this extra cost acceptable in the many situations where FWI would normally fail, since the result improvement easily offsets the extra computations.
 Naturally, hybrid combinations of WRI$\ast$ and FWI are also possible, as shown here, to amortize these costs.
-In general, stochastic optimization techniques can be straightforwardly incorporated in WRI$\ast$, further reducing its complexity \citep{krebs2009fast, vanleeuwenStochastic}.